Detailed guide on Vietnam labour law for foreigners

 Based on Vietnam labour Law, for enterprises with 10 or more employees, registering written ILRs with DOLISA is required.
 These rules comprehensively cover the working environment.
 However, for employers with fewer than 10 employees, ILRs are optional, though they must still incorporate labor discipline and material responsibility clauses into their labor contracts.
 Well-crafted ILRs are essential as they empower employers to take disciplinary measures or terminate contracts due to poor performance.
 Breaching ILRs can lead to disciplinary action, with a window of 6 to 12 months for addressing violations.

-In Vietnam, labour discipline is regulated to ensure compliance with workplace rules.
+Labour discipline in Vietnam labour law is regulated to ensure compliance with workplace rules.
 Various disciplinary measures are implemented based on the severity of the violation.

 The procedures for addressing violations of labour discipline must adhere strictly to regulations outlined in employment laws.
 These procedures involve holding documented meetings where the employer presents evidence of the employee's fault.
 It also includes the involvement of employee-representative organizations and granting employees the right to defend themselves or seek legal representation.